Kennymaur/LP6---ML--FAST-API/README.md

 In this project, Machine Learning algorithm is used on the Titanic dataset for predicting the survival of the passenger.

 ## Objectives
-Predict which passenger survived the Titanic using FastAPI
+Building an app that Predicts which passenger survived the Titanic using FastAPI

 ## Dependencies

-python3
+- python3
-numpy
+- numpy
-pandas
+- pandas
-matplotlib
+- matplotlib
-supervised learning
+- Supervised learning
-Machine learning Algorithm
+- Machine learning Algorithm
-FastAPI
+- FastAPI

 This notebook will show basic examples of;

-Data handling
+- Data handling
-Importing data with pandas
+- Importing data with pandas
-Data cleaning
+- Data cleaning
-Exploration Data through visualization
+- Exploration Data through visualization

 ## Author